raman-git/bot-ui-poc/README.md

-# Modern Chatbot UI
+# Simple Chatbot UI

-A modern chatbot UI built with React that renders HTML responses from a server.
+A simple chatbot UI built with React that renders HTML responses from a server.

 ## Project Structure